 Chocolate Banana Bread Video

-• Bananas – very ripe bananas are easier to mash and make a sweeter banana bread
+• Bananas – very ripe brown bananas are easier to mash and make a sweeter banana bread

 • Butter – unsalted and softened at room temperature

-• Eggs – large and at room temperature, to bind the batter together
+• Large Eggs – at room temperature, to bind the batter together

 • Cocoa Powder – natural unsweetened cocoa powder, such as Hershey’s (not Dutch-process cocoa)

-Ingredients to make Chocolate Banana Bread: bananas, cocoa powder, vanilla, chocolate chips, butter, sugar, eggs, flour, salt
+Ingredients to make quick breakfast or dessert using ripe fruit, cocoa powder, vanilla, chocolate chips, butter, sugar, eggs, flour, salt

-• Prepare – Preheat the oven to 350°F. Grease a 9.25 x 5.25 x 2.75-inch loaf pan and line with parchment paper.
-Use enough parchment paper to hang over the sides of your pan so you can lift the banana bread later.
+• Prepare – Preheat the oven to 350°F. Grease a loaf pan and line it with parchment paper.

-• Wet Ingredients – In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, cream together the butter and sugar.
-Add the eggs and mix just to combine.
-Mix in the mashed bananas and vanilla until blended.
+• Mix the wet Ingredients – In the bowl of a stand mixer or bowl with an electric mixer, cream together the butter and sugar.
+Add the eggs and mix just to combine, and then mix in the mashed bananas and vanilla until blended.

-• Dry Ingredients – In a second large mixing bowl, sift together the flour, cocoa powder, baking soda, and salt.
-Add the dry ingredients to the wet and mix on medium-low speed until just incorporated.
+• Sift the dry ingredients – In a second large mixing bowl, sift together the flour, cocoa powder, baking soda, and salt, and then add the mixed dry ingredients into the wet mixing on medium-low speed until just incorporated.
 The batter will be a little lumpy (don’t over-mix).

 • Fold in 3⁄4 cup of the chocolate chips, spread the batter into the loaf pan, and sprinkle the remaining 1⁄4 cup of the chocolate chips over the top.

-• Bake – Bake for 55 to 65 minutes, until a toothpick inserted into the center, comes out clean.
-Let the bread rest in the pan 10 minutes, then run a knife around the edges and gently pull up on the parchment paper to transfer the loaf to a wire rack to cool.
+• Bake for 55 to 65 minutes or until a toothpick comes out clean (careful not to mistake uncooked batter for melted chocolate), and then let the bread rest in the pan for 10 minutes.
+Run a knife around the edges, pull up on the parchment paper, and then transfer the loaf to a wire rack to cool.

 Chocolate Banana Bread fresh out of the oven, resting in the pan on a wire rack